Ginette Kolinka: Theresienstadt, Typhus

 It turned out that they had been transferred to the concentration camp at Theresienstadt (north of Prague).
 As the train arrived from Bergen-Belsen, far to the north, the camp was in the process of being liberated by Soviet soldiers from the east.
 Ginette Cherkasky would remember little of the next few weeks, which she spent in some sort of hospital accommodation with a high fever.
 After approximately three weeks the Typhus fever was starting to relent, however.
-She would remember bizarre nightmarish dreamjs, apparently experienced while in a coma.
+She would remember bizarre nightmarish dreams, apparently experienced while in a coma.
 She would remember being looked after by red-cross staff, possibly of Czechoslovak nationality.
 Amazingly, there were no soldiers to be seen.
 On regaining consciousness she was still very weak.
 Outside the hospital military administration was starting to be implemented and new pre-agreed frontiers were coming into existence.
 Although there were soldiers from the Soviet Union and from the United States around, the Americans were preparing to withdraw towards the west.
 Ginette Cherkasky and another sick French girl, identifying herself by the name Victoire, caught a lift towards the west with the last American truck to leave town.
 Victoire was planning to move to the United States, and left them, after an overnight halt at a requisitioned chateau, by the airfield at Tielsen(?) near Prague from where she planned to find a flight.
 It may have been from the same airfield that Ginette would be placed on her own repatriation flight.
 The journey on the army truck was acutely painful due to her famished physique, but there were occasions along the way when it was possible to lie and sleep on a stretcher.
-On 6 June 1945 she was repatriated on a flight to France and arrrived at Lyon in the east of the country.
+On 6 June 1945 she was repatriated on a flight to France and arrived at Lyon in the east of the country.